Nandels/nandels/README.md

 My name is **Beryl**.<br>

-I'm a developer, nice to meet you there, "we do little things and hope for bigger things"
+I'm a developer, nice to meet you there, we do little things and hope for bigger things

 <p align="left">
 <a href="https://github.com/nandels">